- Organization Overview

 Savings may be just as great, if not more, from the clinician’s point of view, as there is a clear need for increased efficiency.
 A typical in-office visit for a patient with a chronic issue is about 15 minutes, with an additional two minutes for documentation.
 With a virtual visit, this becomes about 3.6 minutes including documentation.

 Savings can also include those addressing the shortage of doctors, including time wasted by patients who fail to keep appointments for in-person office visits (“no shows”).
-The Association of American Medical Colleges (AAMC) Center for Work Studies (CFWS) projected a deficit of 62,900 physicians in 2015, doubling to 130,000 physicians by 2025, thereby stressing the need for virtual services.
+The Association of American Medical Colleges (AAMC) Workforce Studies projected a deficit of 62,900 physicians in 2015, doubling to 130,000 physicians by 2025, thereby stressing the need for virtual services.

 Virtual health care visits can also potentially reduce the need for hospital admissions and readmissions.
 In 2013, CHS implemented a telemedicine pilot for patients with a primary diagnosis of heart failure.
 Results showed a reduction in readmission rates from about 19.39 percent in 2010 to 9.82 percent in 2013.